-WS stands for Walkscapes, an urban and collaborative publishing platform founded in 2016 by Gianni Villa and Wanling Chang and based between Paris and Taipei.
+WS stands for Walkscapes, an urban and collaborative publishing platform founded in 2016 by Gianni Villa (FR, 1990) and Wanling Chang (TW, 1987) and based in Brussels.
 WS aims, through publication of big collective Magazines and small project Zines, to create a network for anyone — artist, photographer, poet, architect, urbanist, bookseller — who likes to wander around the city.

 2016, A4, 88 pages